OrangeTux/Ted/README.md

 # Ted

-Ted is a script to read data from a cars OBD-II connecter using an ELM327 adapter.
+Ted is a set of scripts to read and display data from a cars OBD-II connecter using an ELM327 adapter.
 Ted automatically detects which [PID][pid]s are available and will only query those.

 ## Installation